Dropping and Withdrawing From Classes

 - Incomplete courses are included in attempted hours.

-- Repeated coursework – All grades earned for repeated courses are included in the calculation of the GPA and included in hours attempted.
+- Repeated coursework – All grades earned for repeated courses are included in the calculation of the GPA and are included in hours attempted.

 - Study abroad courses are included in the calculation of the GPA and hours attempted.